-On introduction each Senate resolution shall be read by title only and shall be read an additional time in full before the question is put on adoption by voice vote, except that resolutions of condolence or commemoration that are of a statewide non-political significance may be shown as introduced, read and adopted by publication in full in the Journal.
+On introduction each Senate resolution shall be read by title only and shall be read an additional time in full before the question is put on adoption by voice vote, except that resolutions of condolence or commemoration that are of a statewide nonpolitical significance may be shown as introduced, read, and adopted by publication in full in the Journal.

-4.15-Referral or postponement on third reading
+4.15-Referral or postponement on third (3rd) reading

-On the third reading of a bill or joint resolution, it shall not be referred or committed (except to the Committee on Appropriations) or amended (except a corrective or title amendment) without consent of two-thirds (2/3) of those present, nor shall the vote on passage be postponed to a day certain without the consent of a majority of those present.
+On the third (3rd) reading of a bill or joint resolution, it shall not be referred or committed (except to the Committee on Appropriations) or amended (except a corrective or title amendment) except by a two-thirds (2/3) vote of those Senators present, nor shall the vote on passage be postponed to a day certain without the consent of a majority of those Senators present.